Ultrawipf/OpenFFBoard_wiki/Home.md

 Having the HID PID implemented in a modular way allows it to be used in different ways without the need to write complex custom USB descriptors.

+### Contributing to the Wiki
+If you want to create a pull request for the wiki you need to do so on the [OpenFFBoard_wiki](https://github.com/Ultrawipf/OpenFFBoard_wiki) repo which mirrors this wiki because Github does not allow public PR access to the wiki repo directly.

+### Block diagram
 The following image shows a simplified block diagram of how the OpenFFBoard firmware components would operate in a steering wheel setup and how its software components can be used to interface different peripherals.

 ![firmware_overview](img/ffboard_firmware_overview.png)